RCHowell/REDPoint-data/sqlite/tutorial.md

 .
 ├── data
 │   ├── pages.tsv (name, url, type of mountainproject pages)
-│   ├── relationships.tsv (one to many relationship table for areas and routes) │   ├── route_numbers.tsv (one to one relationships with the columns being route_id and route numbers from Left to Right) ├── sqlite (Running commands from here)
+│   ├── relationships.tsv (transitive closure table for areas and routes relationship - including depth) │   ├── route_numbers.tsv (one to one relationships with the columns being route_id and route numbers from Left to Right) ├── sqlite (Running commands from here)
 │   ├── database.db